If you've lost a loved one

 • Individual accounts - Once we’ve been notified, we’ll arrange for all accounts in the deceased’s name to be blocked and no further transactions will be allowed after the date of notification.
 Before the Estate is finalised, we may release the amount of any funeral expenses incurred and, in all circumstances, the Bank will consider special requests for further release of funds on a case by case basis.

-• Joint accounts - Upon notification of the death of an owner of a joint account, all authorities for operating the account will be cancelled and the surviving party can continue to operate the account subject to the terms and conditions of the account.
+• Joint accounts - Upon notification of the death of an owner of a joint account, all authorities for operating the account will be cancelled for the deceased customer and the surviving party can continue to operate the account subject to the terms and conditions of the account.

 • Company directors - We will require a copy of the company’s constitution detailing the protocol of the company in relation to a deceased director.
 A certified copy of the company minutes must be obtained confirming the death and appointment of a replacement director or procedure to be adopted by the company in relation to company assets.